h2tc-roboticsx/H2TC/doc/hand_pose.md

 ## Reconstruction
 Similar to the reconstruction of the left hand, we use the translation of the converted 4 x 4 transformation matrix that is associated with the hand pose as the metacarpal joint, and then reconstruct the entire hand pose starting from the metacarpal joint with the captured hand joint angles (XYZ euler angles) and the defined hand bone length (see Bone length section in this readme) using **Forward Kinematics**:

-Specifically, the XYZ spatial position `P` of a right hand finger joint **(except the metacarpal joint)** in the local throw-catch zone can be calculated using the following equations: (TODO)
+Specifically, the XYZ spatial position `P` of a right hand finger joint **(except the metacarpal joint)** in the our throw-catch zone can be calculated using the following equations: (TODO)

 # Metacalpal joint offset

 Note that, as a common practice, we did not attach the markers directly to the hand, but fixed markers on a rigid object, and then attached the rigid object to the back of the hand (See figure below).
-As the geometric center of the rigid object does not exactly align with the metacarpal joint of a hand, there is an offset between the reconstructed hand and the actual hand in terms of their spatial positions in the local throw-catch zone.
+As the geometric center of the rigid object does not exactly align with the metacarpal joint of a hand, there is an offset between the reconstructed hand and the actual hand in terms of their spatial positions in the our throw-catch zone.
 However, this offset is minor, and does not change the motion of the hand.

 <img src="https://raw.githubusercontent.com/lipengroboticsx/H2TC_code/main/doc/resources/045A78822B66A604FE54BEC901DEC56E.png" width = "400" alt="glove_with_markers">